MichaelsPlayground/Android-Chat-App/firebase_setup.md

 google-services.json
 ```

-This will pretend any upload of the file.
+This will prevend from any upload of the file.

 This is the flow to setup a Firebase service: